stlalpha/docker-bbs-renegade/README.md

 # VNC console and telnet ports

 Using a capable terminal package (I recommend [netrunner](http://mysticbbs.com/downloads.html) or [syncterm](https://syncterm.bbsdev.net)) - connect to your host on port 23.
-You should

 The jgoerzen/dos-bbs docs describe all of the underlying mechanisms in detail.
 Please refer to it if you are looking to understand how it all functions.